-This one-two combination from hell is so bad that the WHO (World Health Organization) and the State of California has labeled both as being “suspicious cancer-causing compounds”, also known as carcinogens.
+This one-two combination from hell is so bad that the WHO (World Health Organization) and the State of California have labeled both as being “suspicious cancer-causing compounds”, also known as carcinogens.

 “…an exogenous substance or mixture that alters the function(s) of the endocrine system and consequently causes adverse health effects in an intact organism, or its progeny, or (sub) populations.”

-However, just like ethoxyquin, both BHA and BHT can still be found in many commercial dog food brands and are yet to be properly investigated by the FDA/CVM and removed from the circulation.
-You’ll find them on many dog food ingredients lists.
+However, just like ethoxyquin, both BHA and BHT can still be found in many commercial dog food brands and are yet to be properly investigated by the FDA/CVM and removed from circulation.

 Next up is propylene glycol

 And, just like the other compounds previously discussed, it is shockingly found among dog food ingredients to preserve fats and oils that many dogs find delicious.

 Obviously just because it may taste good for dogs doesn't mean it is good for their body.

 Another study with cats found (6) that propylene glycol causes anemia in animals among other problems, and is not a safe preservative to use in pet foods.
-From the study:

 “These results indicated that PG cannot be considered innocuous even at concentrations consumed by cats eating commercial diets.”

-2 Artificial Colors and Coloring Agents
+2. Food Dyes and Coloring Agents

 Real, healthy, and safe dog food ingredients are not supposed to be radioactive yellow or fluorescent red in color.

-The dogs eventually died of intercurrent virus infections, which is theorized to have been the result of a decreased ability to fight off the infection due to the dogs compromised health.
+The dogs eventually died of inter-current virus infections, which are theorized to have been the result of a decreased ability to fight off the infection due to the dog's compromised health.